elcorto/psweep/doc/source/written/manual.md

 ## Scope and related projects

-This project aims to be easy to set up and use with as few dependencies and new concepts to learn as possible.
-We strive to use standard Python data structures (dicts) and functionality (itertools) as well as widely available third party packages (pandas).
-Users should be able to get going quickly without having to set up and learn a complex framework.
-Perhaps most importantly, this project is completely agnostic to the field of study, e.g. any problem that can be formulated as "let's vary X and analyze the results".
+This project aims to be agnostic to the field of study.
+We target problems that can be formulated as **computational experiments**: "let's vary X,Y and analyze the results".

 Unsurprisingly, there is a huge pile of similar tools.
 This project is super small and as such of course lacks a lot of features that other packages offer.
+In particular we are not a workflow engine, a tool that lets you define chains of interdependent tasks.
 We just attempt to scratch some particular itches which we haven't found to be covered in that combination by other tools, namely

 * simulate runs
 * backups